Login to check reward points for this product

 1, Put Loose Leaf Tea into a Tea Infuser or Filter.

-3, Begin brewing by pouring in freshly boiled water at temperatures of 100°C.
+3, Begin brewing by pouring boiled water at temperatures of 100°C.

-How to Serve: Consider milk, sugar, honey or lemon.
-Alternatively, serve black.
+How to Serve: Consider milk, sugar, honey or lemon. or serve black.

 Tasting Notes: Embrace sweet, citrusy overtones with malty hints and a mellow finish.